truenas/middleware/docs/userguide/freenas_intro.rst

 * If you plan to use ZFS deduplication, ensure you have at least 5 GB RAM per TB of storage to be deduplicated.

 * If you plan to use Active Directory with a lot of users, add an additional 2 GB of RAM for winbind's internal cache.

-* If you plan on :ref:`Using the phpVirtualBox Template`, increase the minimum RAM size by the amount of virtual memory you configure for the virtual machines.
-For example, if you plan to install two virtual machines, each with 4GB of virtual memory, the system will need at least 16GB of RAM.

 * If you plan to use iSCSI, install at least 16GB of RAM, if performance is not critical, or at least 32GB of RAM if performance is a requirement.